RIM, known as Reaction Injection Molding, is now broadly applied in medical device development. This article will discuss the following topics:

 2. Suitable for the production of large-sized, small-batch, and high-quality products

 Because of the low viscosity and good liquidity of raw materials, RIM can form complex parts under very low pressure.
 It has the incomparable advantage to produce enclosures with larger areas.
 The wall thickness can vary from 6mm to 28mm in the cross-section of the same molded part, which is incomparable to other processes.
 Therefore, the products with large wall thickness variations can be molded in one piece to improve the reliability of product quality.
 The sizes of the product are stable.

 3. Its process of encapsulating the inserts is very simple

 You just need to put the inserts into the mold.
 The encapsulation will be done during the molding process.
 It is widely used for encapsulating steel or aluminum structural frames, window glass, electronic sensors, etc.

 4. In-mold finishing

 The painting can be applied to the mold before injection.
 And it can be integrated with the polyurethane material during the molding process to complete the finishing of the part in the mold.
 You have to paint after injection, thus reducing the costs.

 5. The products are of high quality

 Products made by RIM have high strength, low weight, dimensional stability, good corrosion resistance, good weather resistance, and good impact resistance.
 They are also heat-resistant and heat-insulate.

-Apart from short-run production, RIM can make medical device prototypes.
-No matter your project is during development, in the pre-production phase, or ready to be manufactured, X Rapid Technologies is always here ready to help you to make medical device prototypes and products.
+Apart from short-run production, RIM can also produce medical device prototypes.
+No matter whether your project is during development, in the pre-production phase, or ready to be manufactured, X Rapid Technologies is always here ready to help you to make medical device prototypes and products.
 We are also delighted to offer design suggestions from the perspective of a manufacturer.